Most resumes suck. At least the ones I’ve seen.

 Most of us, however, never think about our audience when writing resumes.
 We focus on ourselves.
 We ask, “How should I describe this experience?” rather than “What does the hiring manager want to know?”
 As a result, our resume content is often boring and irrelevant - a bad story.

-Now, most resume tips you’ve heard probably emphasize on the basics like resume templates, formats, or styles.
+Now, most resume tips you’ve heard probably emphasize on the basics like resume templates, formats, or styles (tips by Austin Belcak from CultivatedCulture.com is a nice exception).
 While these can help your audience develop an appetite to read the resume, they alone are not sufficient in making your resume a great read.

 That’s why I put together 10 top-shelf resume writing tips focused on developing good resume content so you can turn your resume into a great story.
 These pros tips are from a decade of professional experience as a job seeker, a recruiter, and a hiring manager.